Symbitic/CTRJS/README.rst

 * Nintendo 3DS specific modules, for easier porting and writing.
 * Garbage collection.
 * Asynchronous language and APIs reflect the nature inherent to modern video game programming and to ARM programming in general.
 * Efficiency: Because of the languages' considerable popularity, JavaScript engines are highly-opimized.
 CTRJS gains even more performance because it sits closer to the hardware than do JavaScript engines running on a desktop.
 * Portability: Excluding unfinished ports like the filesystem and networking, it should be relatively straightforward to port existing JavaScript to run on CTRJS.
 * Quicker deployment, by offering a high-level language which can be written on the host (PC) or target (Nintendo 3DS).
 * Modularity: Unlike most scripting languages, JavaScript has good support for organizing code into modules.
-A module in JavaScript can be as simple as a file in the same directory (e.x. ``main.js`` includes ``print.js``), or it be an externally developed library imported from a package manager (e.x. writing a Node.js app that uses ExpressJS installed using NPM).
+A module in JavaScript can be as simple as a file in the same directory (e.x. ``main.js`` includes ``print.js``), or it can be an externally developed library imported from a package manager (e.x. writing a Node.js app that uses ExpressJS installed using NPM).
-* Plug-n-Play mindset: Just get CTRJS running, and your app will start running without needing any unnecessary extra effort.
 * Following Semantic Versioning, CTRJS offers a promise of compatibility.
 By offering a means for apps and libraries to declare which version of CTRJS they were written to run on, any existing code can continue to run when new versions are released, as long as the required versions can be found.
 * JavaScript is *the* programming language of the web, and not without reason.
   It's syntax is very extensible and expressive.
 By given programmers the power to write whatever they want, however they want, JavaScript has helped make programming fun for a large number of people.
-Adding even greater value to this benefit is the fact that Nintendo has chosen to make their console as closed- nature as possible, even as it results in a critical lack of developer resources.
+Adding even greater value to this benefit is the fact that Nintendo has chosen to make their console as closed-nature as possible, even as it results in a critical lack of developer resources.
 Offering a "platform of fun" on a platform which has only a very limited offering of fun does have its advantages.

 Installing
 ----------